David-Inkheart/unicornis/ReadMe.md

-# Uniceros
+# Unicornis

 ## Description

-uniceros is a simple and lightweight application that allows you to create and manage unicorns in a store.
+unicornis is a simple and lightweight RESTful API that allows you to create and manage unicorns in a store.

 ## Installation